 I’m Only Human…

-Each of us has our own shortcomings and inadequacies which makes us human.
+Each of us has our shortcomings and inadequacies that make us human.
 One of the common flaw we share as a human is that we worry too much sometimes.
 The tendency to worry happens to us as a form of survival mechanism as we try to get a grip on life and have things under control.

 Subsequently, the part about adulting comes into play.
 There are bills to pay, commitments, and a never-ending list of responsibilities to think of.
 These are all the normal stuff that we generally have to handle, but when it gets beyond our means, that is when the worrying comes.

 The occasional worries we have are not something to be alarmed about.
 However, when we find ourselves constantly worrying, and it leads to forming negative thoughts and expecting the worst, it can take a toll on our emotional and physical health.
 Worrying drain us emotionally and can incite restlessness and lead to several other side effects like muscle tension, headaches, insomnia, and messes with the digestive system sometimes.

 This will take a toll on our performance, and its effects can manifest themselves in our personal and professional lives leading to a string of other issues.
 Excessive worrying in which we feel unease and start to get overly concerned about a situation or problem is a negative response we have towards the situation.
 The worrying happens in our mind and when we get so worked up about what might happen by constantly focusing on it, our minds will go on overdrive.